The Final Accounts report for micro-entities

 The Final Accounts (FRS 105 micro-entity accounts) report is prepared according to the financial reporting standard for companies that meet HMRC’s definition of a ‘micro-entity’.
 This is a limited company that meets two or more of the following criteria during a particular accounting year:

-In FreeAgent, the report is available in limited company accounts to users with full (level 8) access.
+In FreeAgent, the report can be viewed by users with level 7 access or above but full (level 8) access is required to file the report.
 The report is automatically populated with data based on the transactions that you enter throughout the year.
 Companies that meet HMRC’s definition of a micro-entity can use this report to help prepare their accounts in order to submit their annual accounts to Companies House and HMRC.

 Viewing the report

-To find your Final Accounts report, navigate to the ‘Accounting’ tab at the top of your screen and choose ‘Reports’ from the drop-down menu.
+Navigate to the ‘Accounting’ tab at the top of the screen and select ‘Reports’ from the drop-down menu.

 Choose ‘Final Accounts’ from the ‘High Level’ area.